MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 @Override
 public boolean shouldAwaitUserConfirmation() {

     // Build your own UI to ask for user consent here.
-SDK does not provide one by default.
+SDK doesn't provide one by default.

     // Return true if you just built a UI for user consent and are waiting for user input on that custom UI, otherwise false. return true;